garagehive/garagehive.github.io/docs/reviewpage-garagehive-customer-notifications.md

 Read [this article](garagehive-checklist-notification.html) to understand more about checklist notification setup and use.

 ### Job authorisation notification
-**Job Authorisation Notification** is used send customers the service documents online authorisation link, for preview and approval.
-The online job gives the customer access to the service document as an online document.
+**Job Authorisation Notification** is used to send customers an online authorization link for approval.
+The customer online authorisation link gives the customer access to the online document, which they can view and approve at their own time.
 Here is an example of a **Job Authorisation Notification** setup.

    ![](media/garagehive-customer-notifications7review.png)